PhilRunninger/cmp-rpncalc/README.md

 Use your favorite plugin manager.
 If you don't have one, try one of these: [vim-pathogen](https://github.com/tpope/vim-pathogen), [vim-plug](https://github.com/junegunn/vim-plug), [Packer.nvim](https://github.com/wbthomason/packer.nvim) or [lazy.nvim](https://github.com/folke/lazy.nvim).
 Alternatively, you can use packages and submodules, as Greg Hurrell ([@wincent](https://github.com/wincent)) describes in his excellent Youtube video: [Vim screencast #75: Plugin managers](https://www.youtube.com/watch?v=X2_R3uxDN6g)

 ## Setup
-There is no setup required specifically for this plugin; however, when using it as a source for **nvim-cmp**, you need to add **rpncalc** to its list of sources in your **nvim-cmp** setup function call.
+There is no setup required specifically for this plugin; however, when using it as a source for **nvim-cmp**, you need to add **rpncalc** to its list of sources in your **nvim-cmp** setup.
 The following snippet shows how to do that.
 ```lua
 require'cmp'.setup {
   sources = {